niciberger/swissherdbook/README.md

-# swissherdbook
+# Data preparation for a prognostic management tool

-Data preparation for A prognostic management tool for the prediction of artificial insemination success in dairy cows
+Data preparation for a prognostic management tool for the prediction of artificial insemination success in dairy cows

 The five R scripts are used to prepare the necessary dataset.
 The data is be selected, cleaned, features are generated and the data is standardized with these skripts.